 Parker cried out.
 I stumbled in the direction of his voice, following his moans and sweeping the beam from side to side until it caught his shape.

 It took me several seconds to make sense of what I was seeing.
-Dread had filled my head with nightmarish images—Parker being tortured, Parker being eaten alive, Parker being vivisected—but in comparison, reality seemed both more benign and ghastlier than anything my mind could’ve come up with.
+Dread had filled my head with nightmarish images—Parker being tortured, Parker being eaten alive, Parker being vivisected—but reality was both more benign and ghastlier than anything my mind could’ve come up with.

 He stood naked against the wall of the cavity—yes, cavity, not room: the walls were puckered, pulsating flesh dripping with ooze, and the lower half of his body moved against it obscenely, hairy buttocks rocking a slow rhythm as he—as he—